A Look At The Local Property For Houses For Sale in Birmingham

 There are dozens of neighbourhoods and districts within the Birmingham metropolitan area, so it is important not to take the headline figures for house price growth at face value.
 To ascertain what your property might be worth, take a look at the most current sales data on The Land Registry and Rightmove websites.
 The Smart Move website includes some detailed information on the various neighbourhoods in the city.

 What affects prices for houses for sale in Birmingham?

 Birmingham is one of the primary service providers and manufacturing bases in the UK.
-If the wider UK economy is struggling, the city and the wider West Midlands region also struggles with rising unemployment and a lack of inward investment.
+If the broader UK economy is struggling, the city and the wider West Midlands region also struggle with rising unemployment and a lack of inward investment.
 However, after London, Birmingham has been the big success story of the recent economic recovery.
-The city has its growing financial services sector, but its manufacturing industry is still a major employer in the area.
+The city has its growing financial services sector, but its manufacturing industry is still a significant employer in the area.
 When the UK economy is doing well, local companies such as Cadbury’s, Jaguar Land Rover and the Lloyds Banking Group start recruiting, which drives consumer spending – and the number of property buyers in the region.

 Some other different factors have a part to play regarding average Birmingham house prices.
 For instance, the availability of credit directly relates to the number of buyers on the market, and overall consumer confidence also plays a part.
 However, Birmingham has a significant housing shortage, and until construction starts to keep up with demand, it seems that house prices will continue to rise over the next few years.
-Indeed, according to The Birmingham Mail, the number of homes in the city grew by just 11 percent in 2013, which falls some way short of the 66 percent rise in demand for homes.
+Indeed, according to The Birmingham Mail, the number of homes in the city grew by just 11 per cent in 2013, which falls some way short of the 66 per cent rise in demand for homes.
 This lack of supply will continue to drive up house prices in England’s second city, which is bad news for new buyers, but great news for people who already own property.